sofietheresa/TrendAnalyseSocialMedia/frontend/README.md

 npm run build
 ```

 This will create a `build` directory with the compiled application.

+## Environment Variables

+The application can be configured using the following environment variables:

+- `REACT_APP_API_URL`: The URL of the API server (default: `http://localhost:8002`)
+- `REACT_APP_MOCK_API_URL`: The URL of the mock API server (default: `http://localhost:3001`)

+## API Integration

+The frontend communicates with a unified API that includes all required functionality:

+- Core data endpoints (/api/...)
+- ML operations endpoints (/api/mlops/...)

+All API requests are sent to the URL specified in `REACT_APP_API_URL`, which defaults to `http://localhost:8002`.